-The library board may find that state support and local funding are not sufficient to fund all services and programs of the library.
+The library board may find that normal funding is not sufficient to fund all services and programs of the library.
 The board can examine other fundraising options.
-Before starting a major fundraising campaign or establishing an endowment fund or foundation, the library board should consult its attorney to avoid violation of any state or federal laws on soliciting charitable donations.
+Before starting a major fundraising campaign, the library board should consult its attorney to avoid violation of any state or federal laws on soliciting charitable donations.

 return to Funding and Financial Operations page